runpod/docs/docs/serverless/workers/handlers/handler-concurrency.md

 ---
-title: Concurrent Hanlders
+title: Concurrent Handlers
+sidebar_position: 4
 ---

-## Overview

-RunPod enables serverless functions to handle multiple requests concurrently.
-This document explains how to configure a RunPod serverless function to efficiently manage and process multiple concurrent requests using the `concurrency_modifier` argument.
+RunPod enables your Workers to handle multiple requests concurrently.
+This document explains how to configure a RunPod Serverless Handler to efficiently manage and process multiple concurrent requests using the `concurrency_modifier` argument.

 ## Key Concepts

 ### Asynchronous Request Handling

-RunPod supports [asynchronous functions](/serverless/workers/handlers/handler-async) for request handling.
+RunPod supports [asynchronous functions](/serverless/Workers/handlers/handler-async) for request handling.
-An asynchronous handler allows a single worker to manage multiple tasks concurrently by executing non-blocking operations and switching between tasks efficiently.
+An asynchronous function allows a single Worker to manage multiple tasks concurrently by executing non-blocking operations and switching between tasks efficiently.

 ### Concurrency in Serverless

-In a serverless environment, each worker can process multiple requests simultaneously.
+In a serverless environment, each Worker can process multiple requests simultaneously.
 The degree of concurrency depends on the runtime's capacity and the available resources.

 ### `concurrency_modifier`

-The `concurrency_modifier` is a configurable argument in `runpod.serverless.start` that dynamically determines the concurrency level of a worker.
+The `concurrency_modifier` is a configurable argument in `runpod.serverless.start` that dynamically determines the concurrency level of a Worker.
-It adjusts the number of simultaneous tasks a worker can handle, optimizing resource usage and performance.
+It adjusts the number of simultaneous tasks a Worker can handle, optimizing resource usage and performance.

-## Implementation Guide
+## Implementation guide

 <CH.Scrollycoding showCopyButton={true} rows="focus" showExpandButton={true}>